J-Guevara12/Google-clone/README.md

 # Google home page clone

-Do you want to see my result? click [Here] (https://j-guevara12.github.io/Google-clone/).
+Do you want to see my result? click [Here](https://j-guevara12.github.io/Google-clone/).